 This movie brought me to tears.
 During some of the hard-to-watch scenes as Alice deteriorates as well as during some of the scenes that we witness how she is loved during this very difficult time.
 We learn very few of the facts of Early Onset Dementia.
 Instead, this is a very intimate look at one woman, one family, and the many feelings that dementia brings.
 I wish I could describe my thoughts about the movie in-depth but I don't want to risk a spoiler.
 Instead, I want the seasons of her life to unfold in front of you as they did in front of me.

-Just don't forget to bring the tissues.
+Just don't forget to bring the tissues when you sit down to watch Still Alice.

 For more personal stories of living with a loved one who has Alzheimer's: